-To meet this requirement, an implementation must supply some mechanism for specifying any Unicode code point (from U+0000 to U+10FFFF).
+To meet this requirement, an implementation shall supply a mechanism for specifying any Unicode code point (from U+0000 to U+10FFFF).

-A sample notation for listing hex Unicode characters within strings is by prefixing four hex digits with "u" and prefixing eight hex digits with "U".
+A sample notation for listing hex Unicode characters within strings is by prefixing four hex digits with "\u" and prefixing eight hex digits with "\U".
 This would provide for the following addition:

-[\u3040-\u309F \u30FC] Match Hiragana characters, plus prolonged sound sign [\u00B2 \u2082] Match superscript and subscript 2 [\U00010450] Match U+10450 SHAVIAN LETTER PEEP
+[\u3040-\u309F \u30FC] Match Hiragana characters, plus prolonged sound sign [\u00B2 \u2082] Match superscript and subscript 2 [a \U00010450] Match "a" or U+10450 SHAVIAN LETTER PEEP

 - Note: instead of [...\u3040...], an alternate syntax is [...\x{3040}...], as in Perl 5.6 and later. - Note: more advanced regular expression engines can also offer the ability to use the Unicode character name for readability.
-See 3.5 Extended Properties.
+See 2.5 Name Properties.

-2.2 Properties
+1.2 Properties

-Since Unicode is a large character set, a regular expression engine needs to provide for the recognition of whole categories of characters as well as simply ranges of characters; otherwise the listing of characters becomes impractical and error-prone.
+Because Unicode is a large character set, a regular expression engine needs to provide for the recognition of whole categories of characters as well as simply ranges of characters; otherwise the listing of characters becomes impractical and error-prone.
 This is done by providing syntax for sets of characters based on the Unicode character properties, and allowing them to be mixed with lists and ranges of individual code points.